smangalik/primal-beliefs-modeling/README.md

 **(1) Preprocessing texts:**
  + Details:
-Preprocessing step in which we lowercase all tweets (to have them work most efficiently with large-uncased-BERT model), filtering out repeated quotes (to avoid unoriginal tweets) and cleaning data (replacing invalid symbols with correct ones, e.g. "&amp" or "&lt").
-The following command specify the arguments to run the code.
-The file "the_world_is_tweets.csv" is provided in the Data directory.
+Preprocessing step in which we lowercase all tweets (to have them work most efficiently with large-uncased-BERT model), filtering out repeated quotes (to avoid unoriginal tweets) and cleaning data (replacing invalid symbols with the correct ones, e.g. "&amp" or "&lt").
+The following command specifies the arguments to run the code.
  + Command:
 ```
 python3 preprocess.py \